open-toast/extract-looker-metadata/README.md

 **explore**: the name of the explore you’re using to generate this query, should be in the URL of your query,e.g. history

-**fields**: a list of the fields you want in the form <table name>.<field name>.
+**fields**: a list of the fields you want in the form table name.field name.
 Note to use the names from SQL which may vary from the sidebar.
 In addition, you can't do calculations/custom fields unless they’re already made.

 **filters**: A dictionary of filters you want to see.
 Use this format: